 Styling Smart Posts Tiles

-As was mentioned at the beginning, each element of Smart Posts Tiles widget is fully customizable and has various styling settings.
+As was mentioned at the beginning, each element of the Smart Posts Tiles widget is fully customizable and has various styling settings.
 In light of the fact that you can be an experienced Elementor user, I just remind you about this opportunity.

 So, here is what we can achieve 🙂